-Figure 5-14 Sample firmware update complete message
+Figure 5-14 Firmware update complete message

-6. Select OK to close the message and return to Scanner operations.
-The Scan Module, now has the latest firmware update, is ready to use.
+Select OK to close the message and return to the Scanner function.
+The updated Scan Module, is ready to use.

-OBD Direct
+OBD Direct Operations

-This Home screen option allows you to access Generic OBD-II tests without completing a vehicle identification.
-This presents a quick way to check for diagnostic trouble codes (DTCs), isolate the cause of an illuminated malfunction indicator lamp (MIL), check monitor status prior to emissions certification testing, verify repairs, and perform a number of other services that are emissions-related.
-OBD Direct is also used for testing OBD-II compliant vehicles that are not included in the Scan Module databases.
+This Home screen option allows you to access Generic OBD-II/EOBD Scanner tests without completing a vehicle identification.
+OBD Direct presents a quick way to check for diagnostic trouble codes (DTCs), isolate the cause of an illuminated malfunction indicator lamp (MIL), check monitor status prior to emissions certification testing, verify repairs, and perform a number of other services that are emissions-related.
+This mode is also used for testing OBD-II/EOBD compliant vehicles that are not included in the Scanner databases.

-OBD Direct is a scan tool function and the Scan Module must be connected to the test vehicle and communicating with the Diagnostic Tool.
-Keep in mind, this function provides generic OBD-II information only.
-Select Scanner from the Home screen for enhanced OBD-II functions.
+OBD Direct is a Scanner function, and the Scan Module must be connected to the test vehicle and communicating with the diagnostic tool.
+This function only provides generic OBD-II/EOBD information.
+To access enhanced OBD-II/EOBD functions, select Scanner from the Home screen.

 Options for the Menu icon on the Toolbar at the base of the screen are the same as those available for the Scanner module.
-Refer to Menu Options on page 16 for details.